Major Initiatives

 For high-risk suppliers, in addition to regular hygiene audits, ANAC employees make direct visits every year to conduct checks in accordance with the ANA Supplier Code of Conduct.
 In addition, we make efforts to determine the views and opinions of workers by providing information about ourgrievance mechanism "Ninja".

-Theme 3: Prevent the Use of Airplanes in Human Trafficking
+Theme 3: Prevention of the Use of Airplanes in Human Trafficking

 With flights to cities all over the world, the ANA Group is a global airline group connecting Japan and the world.